 Airport security practices are one of the most controversial issues today.
-The stringent pat downs or applied technologies were not always used.
+Stringent pat-downs or applied technologies were not always used.
 If you look back about 20 years ago, one could go with their loved one or family up to the gate to say goodbye.
 It was not an issue for security if your loved ones waited with you while you waited to board your flight.

 The 9/11 Attacks

-September 11, 2001, was the first time a large scale terrorist attack occurred with such devastation and with such blatant disregard for life.
-The attack was orchestrated by a group named Al Queda, who was stationed in an Islam run by its leader Osama Bin Ladin.
-The four airplanes were filled with innocent people, 2 hit the World Trade Center towers, 1 hit the west side of the Pentagon in Washington D.C, and the last one crash landed in Pennslyvania.
+September 11, 2001, was the first time a large scale terrorist attack occurred with such devastation and with such blatant disregard of life.
+The attack was orchestrated by a group named Al Qaeda, who was stationed in an Islam, mandated to commit this act the leader of this group; Osama Bin Laden.
+The four airplanes were filled with innocent people, 2 hit the World Trade Center towers, 1 hit the west side of the Pentagon in Washington D.C, and the last crash-landed in Pennsylvania.

 What Is The Transportation Security Administration?